hl2guide/All-in-One-Customized-Adblock-List/README.md

 - Many domain-only filters have been combined into one filter
 - Saved in UTF-8 format
 - Social media blocking rules are included
-- As I'm commiting it manually updates, the list updates about once a day
+- I'm commiting it manually, the list updates about once a day

 **(VITAL:)**
 Be sure to disable any lists that appear in the list below that you already have active in